PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets} We conduct experiments on MNIST, CIFAR10, and EMBER~\cite{ember} datasets.
+\paragraph{Datasets} We conduct experiments on MNIST, CIFAR10, CIFAR10-02, and EMBER~\cite{ember} datasets.
+CIFAR10-02~\cite{RAB} is a subset of CIFAR10, comprising examples labeled as 0 and 2.
+It consists of 10,000 training examples and 2,000 test examples.
 EMBER is a malware detection dataset containing 600,000 training and 200,000 test examples.
-Each example is a vector containing 2,351 features of the software.
+Each example is a vector containing 2,351 features of the software, e.g., number of sections and number of writeable sections.

-\paragraph{Models} For image classification datasets, MNIST and CIFAR10, we train fully-connected neural networks with four layers for \technique, while BagFlip uses CNN and ResNet for MNIST and CIFAR10, respectively.
-We do not use CNN and ResNet because CROWN-IBP used in \technique has a higher abstention rate for deeper and more complex neural network structures.
-We use the same fully-connected neural network for EMBER as in related works~\cite{bagflip, backdoor_Malwarepoison}.
+\paragraph{Models} When comparing \technique and BagFlip, we train fully connected neural networks with four layers for MNIST and CIFAR10 datasets.
+For experiments using PatchGuard++, we use the BagNet~\cite{bagnet} model structure used by PatchGuard++.
+We use the same fully connected neural network for EMBER as in related works~\cite{bagflip, backdoor_Malwarepoison}.
 We use the same data augmentation for \technique and other baselines.

-\paragraph{Metrics} For each test input $\bfxtest_i,y_i$, the algorithm $\salg$ will predict a label and the certified radius $\poisonins_i$.
-In this section, we assume that the attacker had \emph{modified} $\assumeradii\%$ examples in the training set.
+\paragraph{Metrics} For each test input $\bfxtest_i,y_i$, the \technique will predict a label and the certified radius $\poisonins_i$.
+In this section, we assume that the attacker \emph{modified} $\assumeradii\%$ examples in the training set.
 We denote $\assumeradii$ as the \emph{modification amount}.
-We summarize all the metrics used as follows:
+We summarize all the used metrics as follows:

 \textit{Certified Accuracy} denotes the percentage of test examples that are correctly classified and whose certified radii are no less than $\assumeradii$, i.e., $\frac{1}{m}\sum_{i=1}^m \mathds{1}_{\smodelpred{D}{\bfxtest_i} = y_i \wedge \frac{\poisonins_i}{|D|} \ge 2\assumeradii\%}$, where $m$ and $|D|$ are the sizes of test and training set, respectively.
 Notice that there is a factor of $2$ on the modification amount $\assumeradii$ because $\poisonset$ considers one modification as one insertion and one deletion, as in Example~\ref{exp: poisonset_approach}.